 To establish the correct watering schedule for your cactus in your climate, feel the potting soil at the bottom of the soil through the drainage hole in the base.
 If the soil feels damp then delay watering.
 If the soil has dried out then this is the perfect time for watering.

 This meets the cactus’s watering requirements without risking root rot and brown rotting stems.

 - Once the potting soil has dried out take the cactus out of the soil and inspect the roots.
-The roots of a cactus should be light colored (sometimes discolored slightly brown due to the soil) and feel firm, whereas rotting roots appear dark brown, with a slimy or mushy texture and a unpleasant smell.
+The roots of a cactus should be light colored (sometimes discolored slightly brown due to the soil) and feel firm, whereas rotting roots appear dark brown, with a slimy or mushy texture and an unpleasant smell.
 Cut any brown, rotting roots back to the base with a pair of pruners.

 - Wipe the blades of the pruners with a cloth soaked in disinfectant, between each cut to prevent spreading the fungal pathogens that are responsible for the rot from diseased roots to otherwise healthy roots.

-- Replant the cactus in a well draining succulent and cacti potting mix.
-This potting mix replicates the cacti’s natural well draining, gritty, porous soil structure which increases the rate of drainage and significantly reduces the risk of the cactus turning brown and soft due to root rot.
+- Replant the cactus in a well-draining succulent and cacti potting mix.
+This potting mix replicates the cacti’s natural well-draining, gritty, porous soil structure which increases the rate of drainage and significantly reduces the risk of the cactus turning brown and soft due to root rot.

 - Clean the cactus’s pot with disinfectant prior to repotting as the pot can harbor the fungal pathogens that are responsible for root rot.